SeanKilleen/seankilleen.github.io/_posts/2019-05-27-what-i-learned-from-taking-a-two-week-vacation-for-my-honeymoon.md

 ---
 title: What I Learned From Taking a Two-Week Vacation for my Honeymoon
 comments: true
-tags: ["jobs", "careers", "metaphors", "architecture"]
+tags:
+  - jobs
+  - careers
+  - metaphors
+  - architecture
 date: '2019-05-27 10:26 -0400'
 ---
 My wife and I recently took our honeymoon a year and a half after we got married.
 It was the longest vacation I've ever taken, and probably the first one I can remember where I didn't bring my laptop.

-And wow, did I learn a *lot* about burn-out, my relationship to technology, and my own personal reserve levels.
+And wow, did I learn a _lot_ about burn-out, my relationship with technology, and my own personal reserve levels.

 I wanted to share these thoughts because they were revelatory for me.